pangeo-forge/pangeo-forge-orchestrator/docs/README.md

 sanitization and/or formatting of these logs could be implemented in the future, to make them even more secure, and useful.

+## Retention

+We should look into the retention policies for Dataflow job logs.
+It's possible these logs will not be queryable after some time has elapsed since the completed recipe run.
+Initial observations suggest the logs may be discarded by default after as short as 24 hours.

 # Security

 ## Database API